 The Butterfly Effect | Interview of Jovi Maco

-Cult Critic:The film's challenging yet beautiful cinematography, which authentically connects the audience to nature.
-Could you discuss specific examples of how the cinematography enhances the film's portrayal of natural landscapes and ocean-scapes?
+Cult Critic:The film's challenging yet beautiful cinematography, authentically connects the audience to nature.
+Could you discuss specific examples of how the cinematography enhances the film's portrayal of natural landscapes and ocean scenes?

 Jovi: Sunrises and sunsets over the calm sea, where icebergs float like frozen treasures, are captured with stunning and dreamlike cinematography.
 The film weaves a visual dance that envelops the audience in the serenity of these Antarctic seas, where the colors of the sky and water blend into a symphony of soft and magical tones.